Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023: Abstract

 \section{Abstract}

-This paper provides new evidence on spot gig work platforms for unemployed workers searching for occupations with minimal educational or experience requirements in Japan.
-Using proprietary data from a private online spot work matching platform, Timee, it examines trends in key variables such as the numbers of unemployed users, vacancies, hires, and labor market tightness.
-The study compares these trends with part-time worker data from the public employment platform, Hello Work.
-The private platform shows a significant market expansion from December 2019 to December 2023.
-Applying a novel nonparametric approach, the paper finds greater variability in efficiency and higher elasticity, with elasticity with respect to the number of users fluctuating from below 0.7 to above 1.5, and elasticity with respect to the number of vacancies often exceeding 1.0, which is higher than Hello Work.
-Lastly, the study highlights less geographical heterogeneity of the spot work compared to Hello Work.\\ \quad \\ \textbf{Keywords}: matching function, matching efficiency, matching elasticity, gig worker, spot work \\ \textbf{JEL code}: E24, J61, J62, J64
+This paper provides new evidence on spot gig work platforms for individuals seeking flexible, short-term jobs with minimal educational or experience requirements in Japan.
+Using proprietary data from Timee, a private matching platform, the study analyzes trends in active users, vacancies, hires, and labor market tightness, compared to part-time data from Hello Work, a public employment service.
+Applying a nonparametric approach, it finds that the private platform exhibits substantially higher matching efficiency, especially after 2022.
+Elasticities also differ across platforms: for Hello Work, the user elasticity fluctuates around 0.3--0.5, while the vacancy elasticity ranges roughly from 0.4 to slightly above 1.0; for the private platform, the user elasticity remains around 0.2--0.3, while the vacancy elasticity ranges from 0.7 to 1.1.
+At the prefecture level, the three prefectures exhibit broadly similar movements early in the sample, followed by divergence and partial re-convergence later on, while elasticities remain stable and similar across regions.
+These results reveal how digital platforms reshape job matching dynamics relative to traditional systems. \quad \\ \textbf{Keywords}: matching function, matching efficiency, matching elasticity, gig worker, spot work \\ \textbf{JEL code}: E24, J61, J62, J64